 Limited funding is available for international research trips for seniors over winter break through Dean Rusk’s Fall Grant Cycle.

 Assistance is available to help fund students travel for those who present their work at conferences.
-Contact Pat Gardner (email@example.com) in the Office of the Vice President of Academic Affairs.
+Talk to your advisors and/or contact email@example.com for more information.

 Library Carrels and Extended Loan Privileges